top of page

 Art under Nazism and Why Art Matters

-This recent cover of the the New Yorker clearly depicts people at an art opening too involved in talking to each other about the shocking state of our country to pay any attention to the artist and art displayed on the walls.
-Many people think of art as superfluous anyway, a luxury to be enjoyed by the well to do, a flourish but not relevant to our lives.
-And yet art matters.
+This cover of The New Yorker clearly depicts people at an art opening who are too involved in talking to each other about the shocking state of our country to pay any attention to the artist and art displayed on the walls.
+Many people think of art as superfluous anyway—a luxury to be enjoyed by the well-to-do, a flourish that is not relevant to our lives.
+And yet, art matters.
 Art matters deeply.
-I want to talk today about what happened to art, artists and art collectors during Nazism.
-I hope you will afterwards look at art differently and see that there is a lot more to a painting than just a pretty picture.
+Today, I want to talk about what happened to art, artists, and art collectors under Nazism.
+Afterwards, I hope you will look at art differently and see that there is a lot more to a painting than just a pretty picture.

 cover of The New Yorker Magazine Mar.
 13, 2017